-Pupil premium strategy outcomes

-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.

-Our assessments during 2021-22 show that by the end of the EYFS stage the gap has closed to 9% and that by the end of KS1 in reading the gap is 1 %, writing 12 % and maths 2%.
-In phonics at yr1 the gap was 1% and yr2 the gap was 6%

-2021/22 attendance has been measured at 88.51%-au ab 8.63%/un ab 2.86%/late before 1.61%/late after 0.18% compared to not PP 93.38%-au ab 5.66%/un ab 0.95%/late before 0.56%/late after 0.03%
+Outcomes for disadvantaged pupils - 2023/24

 The school has identified persistent absentees and gaps in pupil attendance for some pupils, which is why attendance is a focus of our current plan.

-Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted last year, primarily due to COVID-19-related issues.
+Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted last year, primarily due to COVID-19-related issues, this is continuing to be a concern for the academic year 23/24 due to the changes in home working of some parents and the change in attitudes of parents towards attendance in school.
 The impact was particularly acute for disadvantaged pupils.
 We used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
 We are building on that approach with the activities detailed in this plan.
 Planning has been reviewed and rewritten to ensure that the interests of all children are captured and this remains a priority for the duration of this plan.
 Cultural capital is addressed throughout the year, we are striving to embed this throughout the curriculum and as a school with a diverse intake, and there are many experiences and some different cultures to embrace.
+Continuous provision continues to be used in Reception and is also becoming more embedded in Year 1.
+In Year 2 aspects of continuous provision are being introduced as this proved beneficial to the current cohort of which there is a significant % of PP Early Years.
+Data is showing us that our PP children arrive in school below where they are expected for their age and by the end of year 2 they are matching, or just below, non PP children across the curriculum.
+Writing continues to be a focus for improvement.